tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ```

 So compared to `<*>` which took a function inside the `Applicative` as its first parameter which is applied to the value inside the `Applicative` of its second parameter,
-the `*>` carries through the effect of the first `Applicative`, but doesn't do anything else with the value.
-You can think of it as a simple chaining of effectful operations: "do the first effectful thing, then do the second effectful thing, but give back the result of the second thing only".
+the `*>` carries through the effect of the first `Applicative`, but doesn’t do anything else with the value.
+You can think of it as a simple chaining of effectful operations: “do the first effectful thing, then do the second effectful thing, but give back the result of the second thing only”.

 In the context of the `Parser` instance when we do things like `(is '+' *> int)`, we try the `is`.
 If it succeeds then we carry on and run the `int`.
 But if the `is` fails, execution is short circuited and we return `Nothing`.
 There is also a flipped version of the operator which works the other way: